infiniti888/Social-Science-Miner/README.md

 pip install --upgrade gensim (gensim was in Anaconda but only up to version 3.4.2, and i needed to upgrade manually into version 3.7)

 # System description
-There are 6 Python scripts
+There are 7 Python scripts
-extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies) extract_intro (Extracting the introduction of each document) KeywordFinder3Nouns (Extracting the keyword section of each document) Metodo(classifying each document by its investigation method into 4 categories: qualitative, quantitative, mixt or undefined) load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model) load_topic (Doing the Topic Model process step by step)
+extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies). extract_intro (Extracting the introduction of each document).
+KeywordFinder3Nouns (Extracting the keyword section of each document).
+Metodo(classifying each document by its investigation method into 4 categories: qualitative, quantitative, mixt or undefined). load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model). load_topic (Doing the Topic Model process step by step). load_csv (extracting the info about the authors of each article from a csv)